 - You may have to fill out some paperwork.
 It will be easier than your taxes.

 - Don’t toss food over the fence.
 One, it interferes with an investigation, and many horses have diet restrictions because of allergies or diseases that you don’t know about!

 - Be available for questions.
 I understand that you may want to be anonymous, and that’s fine.
 The ball is rolling.
 Law enforcement may have follow-up questions for you, so be prepared for that.

 - It’s SUPER TEMPTING to start the most viral of all viral animal welfare posts on social media.
 Just don’t.
 You have no idea what the real situation is.
 Your suspicions may be right, but you could also be wrong.

 - If you see something in your own boarding barn, your first course of action is to talk to the barn manager/owner.
 You can minimize drama (drama at a horse barn?
 WHAT?) by being professional here.

 This is always an emotional situation.
-Being diligent about note taking and involving the proper authorities is your best course of action.
+Being diligent about note-taking and involving the proper authorities is your best course of action when reporting horse abuse.